-Use Gilly to manage permit applications in an efficient, user-friendly, and secure manner.
-Fill out the 310 Joint Permit application online and easily track the review and approval process using your device.
-Permits submitted to the Gallatin Conservation District can be completed and submitted within Gilly.
-All other conservation districts and agencies require paper copies which you can complete, download, save, and print at any time.
-All your forms and data are stored securely within the Gilly platform and accessible to you at any time.
+Permitting is a critical consideration when planning and designing a project.
+Permits help ensure that laws intended to protect stream, riparian, and floodplain resources are followed.
+Use Gilly to complete and manage permit applications in an efficient, user friendly and secure manner.
+Fill out the 310 Joint Permit Application online and track the review and approval process through your device.
+310 Permits for submission to the Gallatin Conservation District can be completed and submitted within Gilly.
+Applications for all other conservation districts and agencies require paper copies which you can complete, download, save, and print from Gilly at any time.
+All of your forms and data are stored securely within the Gilly platform and accessible to you whenever you need them.
 Gilly simplifies the approval process for administrators, ensuring that each application follows the correct course as it is presented for review and approval.
-Gilly is updated with current and historic data that institutionalizes data and makes it easily available to administrators and other users.
+Gilly is updated with current and historic data that institutionalizes data and makes that data easily available to administrators and other users.

 Ease of use

 If you are planning to do work on or near a waterway in Montana, one or several permits will be required.
 Conservation districts, along with participating agencies, created a Joint Application Form to help reduce the number of application forms that you need to complete to get your permits.
 In addition to reducing paperwork, the use of the online form will increase coordination and streamline the permitting process.